EricRen411/ericren411.github.io/Chrysalis.md

 &emsp; Stephanie took the headphones out of her ears and buried her face in her hands, listening to the tinny voice of her mother struggling out through the tiny Bluetooth speakers as it tried to reach her ears.
 Peeking out through the cracks between her fingers, she could see the gray flecks in the cracked pavement a story below.
 Her vision swam for a moment, sending a jolt of momentary panic through her stomach as she regained her balance.
 Putting the earbuds back in, she swung her right leg over the railing and made to get off the balcony and go back inside.
 &emsp; “...and we’ll get the sorghum planted, try to capitalize on those hippies,” her mom was saying, “been thinking of wheatgrass for the same reason.”
 Stephanie tuned her out again and leaned against the frame of the sliding balcony door, watching the Chrysalis breathe.
 The light faded as Stephanie’s mom talked, dimming quickly as day changed to night.
 Eventually, at about 9:30, her mom signed off, leaving Stephanie standing alone in the dark.
 With the lights in her apartment off, she could only make out the faint outline of the Chrysalis’ form.
 She walked over to where it was, knelt down, and laid her hand back on its smooth top.
 &emsp; “What do I do now?” she whispered.
-&emsp; <I think you should go to bed early,> it murmured gently. <I think you’ll fall asleep pretty quick.>
+&emsp; &lt;I think you should go to bed early,&rt; it murmured gently. &lt;I think you’ll fall asleep pretty quick.&rt;
 &emsp; Part of Stephanie preferred a screwdriver.
 Or six.
 Followed by some screaming into her pillow, or a three mile run.
 But instead, she brushed her teeth.
 Lay down in her bed.
 And, after just forty-seven seconds under the covers, she fell asleep.

 **12:34 pm, on a Tuesday.**